Skip to content

 }

-// Generic method to display the elements of an enumerable type
+// generic method for displaying elements of an enumerable type

 }